spaceskyentist/coding_setup_srshaver/step5_ipynb_venv.md

 3. Navigate to your `.ipynb` file and open it.
 4. Under *Kernel* --> *Change Kernel*, select **"Python (my-venv-name)"**.

+## Step 5: Lock it in
+Optional: Once it's working you can run:

+   ` pip freeze > requirements.txt `

+   To lock the environment in case you revisit it later.

 ## ✅ Done!
 You're now running notebooks inside your virtual environment with all your installed packages.